clojure-emacs/clj-refactor.el/README.md

  - `ad`: add declaration for current top-level form
  - `dk`: destructure keys
  - `mf`: move one or more forms to another namespace, `:refer` any functions
+ - `ap`: add a dependency to your project

 Combine with your keybinding prefix/modifier.